Reapportionment Act of 1929

 Unlike earlier Apportionment Acts, the 1929 Act neither repealed nor restated the requirements of the previous apportionment acts that congressional districts be contiguous, compact, and equally populated.
-It was not clear whether these requirements were still in effect until in 1932 the Supreme Court of the United States ruled in Wood v.
+It was not clear whether these requirements were still in effect until 1932, when the Supreme Court of the United States ruled in Wood v.
 Broom (1932) that the provisions of each apportionment act affected only the apportionment for which they were written.
-Thus the size and population requirements, last stated in the Apportionment Act of 1911, expired with the enactment of the 1929 Act.
+Thus the size and population requirements, last stated in the Apportionment Act of 1911, were found to be inapplicable to the 1929 Act.
 The 1929 Act gave little direction concerning congressional redistricting.
 It merely established a system in which House seats would be reallocated to states which have shifts in population.
 The lack of recommendations concerning districts had several significant effects.
 The Reapportionment Act of 1929 allowed states to draw districts of varying size and shape.
-It also allowed states to abandon districts altogether and elect at least some representatives at large, which several states chose to do, including New York, Illinois, Washington, Hawaii, and New Mexico.
+It also allowed states to abandon districts altogether and elect at least some representatives at-large, which several states chose to do, including New York, Illinois, Washington, Hawaii, and New Mexico.
 For example, in the 88th Congress (in the early 1960s) 22 of the 435 representatives were elected at-large.
 This would continue until Congress passed the Uniform Congressional District Act which reinforced the single-member district requirement.